giorgiofellipe/cordova-plugin-datecs-printer/README.md

 The first thing that you must know is that the plugin is available through this variable `window.DatecsPrinter`.

+*As well as any other plugin it will only be available after `deviceready` event is fired*

 So, there's a lot of functions that you can call to execute each operation and perform the printer actions, these are the most important ones (you can see all on [printer.js](www/printer.js) file):

 _(every function accept at least two parameters, and they're the last ones: onSuccess function and onError function)_